ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

    * Select a **Resource group**.
    * Optionally, add **Tags** to organize your resources.
 3. The default access control list (ACL) **(Allow all)** is appropriate for your VPC
-4. Uncheck SSH and ping from the **Default security group** and leave **classic access** unchecked.
+4. Uncheck SSH and ping from the **Default security group** and leave **Enable access to classic resources** unchecked.
 SSH access will later be added to the maintenance security group.
 The maintenance security group must be added to an instance to allow SSH access from the bastion server.
 Ping access is not required for this tutorial.
 5. Leave **Create a default prefix for each zone** checked.
 6. Under **Subnets** change the name of the Zone 1 subnet.
 Click the pencil icon:
    * Enter **vpc-region1-zone1-subnet** as your subnet's unique name.